SIG Sauer P365: Magazine

 It is primarily chambered in 9×19mm Parabellum and is rated for +P (higher pressure) ammunition while utilizing offset double-stack magazines.

 The polymer grip accepts a double-stack 10-round, 12-round, 15-round magazine, or 17-round magazine.

 A variant chambered in .380 ACP was introduced in February 2022.

 The magazine is released by a triangular button on the grip located at the undercut trigger guard section.

 Per SIG Sauer, the P365 has the lowest bore-axis ratio of any handgun currently made.

 Sights

 The P365 is offered with Tritium XRAY3 Day/Night Sights and two 10-round magazines; one flush fit and the other with an extended finger tab, and a stainless steel frame with polymer grip module.

 The sights are green tritium three-dot night sights that are made of steel and are capable of being used to cycle the slide in the case of one handed use being necessary.
 Aiming is by combat sighting.
 (Note: "the front sight completely covers the bullseye of the target.")

 Attachments

-A proprietary rail is located below the barrel.
+A proprietary rail is located below the barrel of the P365, P365x and P365xl models.

 Both red and green lasers and a light will be offered as accessory items for this proprietary rail.

 Adapters to convert the proprietary rail to a standard rail for use with standard rail accessories are also available.